frank-dam-lab/frank-dam-lab.github.io/index.md

 We are always looking for motivated researchers to join our group.
 If you are interested in [research areas], please see our [People](/people) page for information about current opportunities, or [contact us](/contact) directly.

----

-*This page showcases featured publications and recent news.
-The Academic theme will automatically display your featured publications from the publications data file below this content.*